Phdntom/Phdntom.github.io/readme/README.md

   * _Safety_ - you feel safe to give and get candid feedback
   * _Effort_ - the distraction/energy/effort to give or get feedback should be low.
   * _Benefit_ - there should be an impact that comes from the feedback you give.

-This may include but not limited to:  interactions with me and colleagues, specific annoyances and inefficiencies, general things which seem bad or “off”, etc.
+You can give feedback on just about anything.
+This may include but not limited to interactions with me and colleagues, specific annoyances and inefficiencies, general things which seem bad or “off”, etc.

 ## Expectation of Me
 * __Happy and Effective__ - I am concerned about your happiness and your effectiveness.
 I want you to be successful and that, to a degree, means you are effective in your role.
 I will do my part to help balance these.